Nathalie DeOliveira Hoffman

 Mary Stackiewicz joined YSA as a Senior Artist in September 2018.
 She has lived in California since 2004 and struggled with homelessness for eight years, joining Youth Spirit as a participant in January 2016 when living in the youth shelter.
 A master of street sales, Mary sold art on the street to support herself when homeless, building self-confidence using anything and everything to make art.
 She taught art before it became her calling and wants to now use art to empower other homelessness youth who are in the same position she was once in.
 Mary is impassioned to help youth reach their personal and professional goals at Youth Spirit Artworks.

 Alejandro “Alecks” Ramos is the Program Coordinator for Youth Spirit Artworks and Managing Editor for Street Spirit.
 He recently graduated from Long Beach State University in 2018 with a B.A. in Sociology with a focus on Interaction and Group Relations.
 Throughout his collegiate career, Alejandro covered local news and events from an intersectional perspective for The Inquirer at Diablo Valley College and the Union Weekly at Long Beach State University.
 He had the opportunity to serve as Editor-in-Chief for both publications, which helped him refine his skills as a leader and mentor.
-Outside of Youth Spirit Artworks, Alejandro is a writer and podcast host for Sons of the Beach, an online publication that focuses on the intersection of sports and social justice in America.
+Alejandro oversees the day-to-day functions for Youth Spirit Artworks while connecting with and empowering the youth to reach their potential.

 Editor in Chief of Street Spirit